carrascomj/maudy/README.md

 As aforementioned, a `--quench` parameter can be supplied to the `maudy sample` command.
 If supplied, a quenching correctiong will applied to the balanced concentrations.
-This quenching correction is strictly negative (hypothesis: there is always some degree of extraction loss).
+This quenching correction is defined in the real line, where conserved moieities (specified in the `maudy_config` or automatically determined) are forced to preserve the concentration after quenching.
 The measurement model of the fluxes and the steady-state deviation is computed using the balanced concentrations **without** quenching.
 The quenched-corrected balanced concentrations are used to compute only the measurement model of the